ronald0806/cop-3003-video-game/README.md

 Guides on choosing a project: https://sites.google.com/site/profvanselow/course/cop-3003/projects-3003

+Guide on Visual Studio Tools for Unity: https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/visual-studio-tools-for-unity

-# Game Engine Example (Cocos)
+# Game Engine Example (Unity Engine)

-Cocos is an open-source professional development toolkit for building games that provides a streamlined workflow for developers.
-With Cocos, you can quickly create projects, design games and animation clips, and package and publish games for distribution.
-Build Cocos games with the powerful Visual Studio IDE and debug with the world-class Visual Studio debugger to boost your productivity.
+The Unity engine integrates into one unparalleled platform to create 2D and 3D games and interactive content.
+Create once and publish to 21 platforms, including all mobile platforms, WebGL, Mac, PC, and Linux desktop, web, or consoles.
+Use powerful cross-platform tools to make your interactive content run beautifully on any device.

 ![screenshot](CocosGameEngine.png)